 PRiSM aims to provide a reliable, location-specific, and timely information on rice area planted, planting dates, yield estimates, and areas at risk and damaged due to flood and drought.
 It uses technologies on remote sensing, crop growth simulation models, geographical information system, smartphone-based survey forms, cloud computing infrastructure and online information system.

-A regular ground monitoring is done every 12 days based on the schedule of the satellite pass or the time when the satellite is visible above the Philippine horizon and captures information from the ground.
+A regular ground monitoring is done every 12 days based on the schedule of the satellite pass.
 To validate the images captured by the satellite, the PRiSM data collectors capture ground data in 1,140 selected monitoring field across the country within three days upon satellite pass.
 The collected ground data have been used in fine-tuning the parameters in rice mapping software (MAPscape-RICE), to validate the generated rice maps, and as input for running the ORYZA crop model.

 On the other hand, PRiSM gathers around 1,934 ground information on rice and non-rice to validate the map produced and assess the accuracy of the data.